Catholic Life of the School and British Values

-Our school makes collective decisions about most things, through the Board of Governors, the Leadership Teams and the Learners through their student body, the Ideal Ideas Council.
-We listen to the Learner Voice and ensure that democracy lies at the heart of our community.
+Our school makes collective decisions about most things, through the Board of Governors, the Leadership Teams and the Students through their student body, the Ideal Ideas Council.
+We listen to the Student Voice and ensure that democracy lies at the heart of our community.

 The Rule of Law

 We know that rules allow us to live safely together both at St Josephs and in the wider world.
 Rules help us to be a successful community and we have policies – sets of rules – that cover much of what we do and we all abide by them.
 We develop our own rules both within classes and residential groups that allow us to understand the responsibility of law and the consequences when laws are broken.